 In 1663 Charles II of England issued a charter granting the Lords Proprietor title to all of the land from the southern border of the Colony of Virginia at 36 degrees north to 31 degrees north (along the coast of present-day Georgia).

 In 1729 the Province of Carolina was divided when the descendants of seven of the eight Lords Proprietors sold their shares back to the Crown.
 Only the heirs of Sir George Carteret retained their original rights to what would become the Granville District.
 Both the Province of North Carolina and the Province of South Carolina became English Crown Colonies in 1729.

 The boundary was in question while surveying teams mistakenly redrew the border more than once.
 The North Carolina-South Carolina border veered miles away from the course British colonial officials intended, and then effectively disappeared as the trees it was marked on died.

 This map from 1737 shows a nebulous line than simply disappears as it follows a course that is roughly the current border of today.

-Museum quality Giclee’ prints of the antique map shown above can be purchased in a variety of sizes that fit standard frames by visiting our Island Living NC Store
+Museum quality Giclee’ prints of the antique map shown and the print Avenue Of Oaks above can be purchased in a variety of sizes that fit standard frames by visiting our Island Life NC Store